 |June 29, 2015 - July 10, 2015||2||M-F 8:30A-11:20A||Open||Robyn Schroeder||10436|

 History is told from the point of view of the winners, but the “losers” leave behind their marks.
-In this class, students will consider the arguments of Tories and others who opposed the American Revolution; the dimensions and dynamics of the pro-slavery debate in the antebellum North and South; the alternatives proposed for funding early radio and TV; the American pacifist movement in World War II; and a smattering of third parties, failed social movements, and other “outliers” along the roadside of U.S. history.
+In this class, students will consider the views of those who lost and place them in context with the views of the winners.
+They will study the arguments of Tories and others who opposed the American Revolution; the dimensions and dynamics of the pro-slavery debate in the antebellum North and South; the alternatives proposed for funding early radio and TV; the American pacifist movement in World War II; and a smattering of failed social movements and other “outliers” along the roadside of U.S. history.
 Particularly illuminating in this present “partisan age,” these forgotten histories will illuminate the lively, and occasionally violent, contestations that have characterized U.S. political history.

 A willingness to honestly engage difficult ideas in respectful collaboration with other students is required; a thorough prior knowledge of U.S. history is not.